-- Only those workers trained and instructed on the hazards of working on ice are allowed to use frozen water bodies as transportation routes. - Several factors must be considered and determined before and during work on ice surfaces.
-These include: - a) ice quality - b) ice and air temperature - c) effect of the sun - d) presence of ice cracks or pressure ridges - e) ice thickness - f) temperature changes - g) water currents. - Prior to starting work on the ice, the thickness and quality of the ice must be determined.
-This will set the limit for the allowable loading. - To determine ice thickness, test holes should be drilled at a spacing of not more than 15m (50 ft.) intervals on rivers and streams and not more than 30m (100 ft.) apart on lakes. - Ice quality is determined by visually inspecting for quality.
+- Only those workers trained and instructed on the hazards of working on ice are allowed to use frozen water bodies as transportation routes.

+- Several factors must be considered and determined before and during work on ice surfaces.
+These include:

+- o ice quality

+- ice and air temperature

+- o effect of the sun

+- presence of ice cracks or pressure ridges

+- ice thickness

+- temperature changes

+- o water currents.

+- Prior to starting work on the ice, the thickness and quality of the ice must be determined.
+This will set the limit for the allowable loading.

+- To determine ice thickness, test holes should be drilled at a spacing of not more than 15m (50 ft.) intervals on rivers and streams and not more than 30m (100 ft.) apart on lakes.

+- Ice quality is determined by visually inspecting for quality.
 The load that can be safely supported by ice depends largely on the quality of the ice.
 The following tables give guidelines on ice quality and strengths: